getdish/dish/docs/developer-setup.md

 `docker-compose build [container-name]`

-So, for example `docker-compose build user-server`
+So, for example `docker-compose build dish-app-web`

 ## The Web App